cheeseinvert/geocamMemoWeb/README.rst

-Fill me in some time in the future
+Fill me in some time in the future with list view awesomeness

 | __BEGIN_LICENSE__
 | Copyright (C) 2008-2010 United States Government as represented by